joinmarket-webui/jam/DEVELOPING.md

 ### Git Pre-Commit Hook

-You can use a pre-commit hook that will automatically format all changes before commiting them to Git.
+You can use a pre-commit hook that will automatically format all changes before comitting them to Git.
 We use [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) for that.

 To install and activate the Git hook, simply run `npm run setup-format-hook`.